gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 I do not use Fossil, but I eye it from time to time - generally when I need to extract some piece of information from Git and I discover it does not let me, or when I see the Gitlab bill  my (ex-) company pays, or when the Jira page takes more than 10 seconds to load... yeah, Fossil is the complete package, with issues, forums, a web UI, a timeline, a wiki, a chat... it has it all!

 But the golden ticket idea is really to store everything inside SQLite.
 Suddenly, we can query anything!
 And there is no weird parsing needed - SQLite supports various export formats and (some? all?) fossil commands support the `--sql` option to show you which SQL query they use to get the information.
-After all, the only thing the `fossil` command line does in this case, is craft a SQL query and run int on the SQLite database.
+After all, the only thing the `fossil` command line does in this case, is craft a SQL query and run it on the SQLite database.

 It's quite magical to me that I can within a few seconds import my 6 years-long git repository into a SQLite database and start querying it, and the performance is great.